spedyte/storjshare-cli/ISSUE_TEMPLATE.md

 ### Package Versions

-Replace the values below using the output from `storjfarm --version`.
+Replace the values below using the output from `storjshare --version`.

 ```
 Farmer: v2.2.4